 Case notes should be entered to record and document client contacts, case changes, data exchange exception clearances, interviews/initial eligibility determinations and case reviews/re-determinations of eligibility.
+Be sure to use the Case Note Generator for program applications or reviews that require an interview.
 Good case notes are their own reward in the benefits they provide but there are many other reasons why case notes are important.
 Below is a list of some of those reasons.

 Good Case Notes:

 - Avoid errors as state and federal auditors know why you did what you did.
 Information that is not documented in case notes can’t be considered in an audit.

 - Explain the history of the case as the notes record what the situation was at a specific time a case action was taken.